 |

-It is bounded by Chorlton on
+for rushes.
+It is bounded by Chorlton

-Medlock in the north, Levenshulme
+on Medlock in the north, Levenshulme

 in the east, Moss Side in the west